cedlemo/topinambour/README.md

 ## Features

 *    the Gtk theme can be modified via a Css file (~/.config/topinambour/topinambour.css).
+*    the current Css file can be reloaded via the app menu (Useful if you have edited it, no need to restart topinambour.
 *    terminal colors can be changed on the fly and saved.
 *    terminal font can be changed on the fly and saved.
 *    in the terminal, some patterns can be clicked (urls, emails, color names ...)